ssm/ssm-nifi/README.md

 ### Clustering NiFi

+Warning: Using this module for nifi clusters is not yet stable.
+Configuration file overrides is currently required, and your NiFi configuration may break on upgrades of this module.

 To create a cluster, set the `cluster` class parameter to true, and add cluster members to the `cluster_nodes` hash.
 This configures the cluster to use zookeeper for shared state.